-- (a) a consumer reporting agency as defined by the Fair Credit Reporting Act (15 U.S.C.
+- (a) A person or entity identified in Section 90002 of the Financial Code, to the extent that person or entity is exempt from the California Consumer Financial Protection Law, unless otherwise specified in another law. - (a) (b) a consumer reporting agency as defined by the Fair Credit Reporting Act (15 U.S.C.
 Sec.
-1681a(f)), or - (b) a student loan servicer as defined by Section 1788.100 of the Civil Code.
+1681a(f)), or - (b)(c) a student loan servicer as defined by Section 1788.100 of the Civil Code.